ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     berks apply application_acceptance
     ```

-    Once the Berksfile.lock is downloaded, you would be able to excute berks apply to your acceptance
+    Once the Berksfile.lock is downloaded, you would be able to excute `berks apply` to your acceptance
     environment without the full cookbook source code.
+This step is essential to ensure the consistency
+    of your `chef-client` run in multiple machines.

+    Note that `berks apply` will remove all of the previous cookbook constraints before applying a new one.
+    If you have multiple applications that are deployed to one machine, you must have an
+    environment cookbook that combines these two applications.

-- Execute chef-client
+- Chef Run

     ```
     knife ssh "chef_environment:application_acceptance" "sudo chef-client"
     ```

-    This is the step where the your environment configuration will be managed
+    This step, of course, is the place where everything chef related would happen.
+On the deployment part
-    and deployment of your application binary will happen.
-    A recipe would download the application from your binary repository, with the version specified
+    of your recipe, you would download the application from your binary repository (with the version
-    in your cookbook.
+    specified in your environment cookbook) then deploy them.

     The simplest execution of `chef-client` can be done from your CI server by excuting `knife ssh`.
     [Knife SSH](https://docs.chef.io/knife_ssh.html)